 Naps are not included in your chronotype calculation.

-Note: chronotypes are available for Gen2 members and Gen3 members with active membership.
+Note: chronotypes are available for active members and Gen2 users.

 How to Use the Body Clock